 Throughout the country people have been hesitant to clear snow because of fears of litigation if someone should slip on the treated area.
-This has been raised at numerous forums during 2010 and the consensus appears to be that common sense should prevail.
+This has been raised at numerous forums the consensus appears to be that common sense should prevail.
 The Ministry of Justice issued a letter during the first half of 2010 which states: